-Caroline Lucretia Herschel was born on March 16, 1750, Hannover, Hanover, Germany – a German born British astronomer, who is considered the first professional female astronomer.
-She was the sister astronomer Sir William Frederick Herschel and contributed immensely to his work, making many calculations for his studies.
+Caroline Lucretia Herschel was born on March 16, 1750, Hannover, Hanover, Germany – a German born British scientist, who is considered the first professional female astronomer.
+She was the sister of astronomer Sir William Frederick Herschel and contributed immensely to his work, making many calculations for his studies.

 But that’s not all she did.
 On her own she made telescopic observations, discovering three nebulae in 1783.
 By 1786, she had discovered a comet and then discovered seven more over the next 11 years.

 Caroline had contracted typhus at the age of 10, which stunted her growth so that she was only 1.3 metres (4 ft 3 inch) tall as an adult.
 She was not allowed an education by her mother, who instead compelled her to work in the house.
 Her brother William Herschel established himself as a music teacher in Bath, England and in 1772, he took her with him.
 In Bath, she trained as a singer and also successfully performed as one.
 During this time, William also tutored her in mathematics.
 William discovered the planet Uranus on March 13, 1781.
 He described the seventh planet from the Sun as “a curious either nebulous star or perhaps a comet”.
 It was named for the father of the god Saturn.
 In 1782 both William and Caroline gave up a career in music, when William became a court astronomer to King George III.
 Caroline managed William’s house during this time but she also helped him with his research by grinding and polishing mirrors and also by executing extensive calculations connected with his observations.